tylermarshal/ruby-submissions/1801-b/1module/perilous_journey/matt_bricker.md

 * Developer creates instance and local variables appropriately
 * Naming follows convention (is idiomatic)
 * Ruby methods used are logical and readable

-* Code is indented properly
+X Code is indented properly

 * Code does not exceed 80 characters per line
 * Each class has correctly-named files and corresponding test files in the proper directories

+* 3: Meets expectations

 ### 2. Breaking Logic into Components